ESAT Chemistry: Revision Notes

 Less commonC1.4

-This topic covers how to determine the arrangement of electrons in shells for the first 20 elements (Hydrogen to Calcium) and their simple ions.
-This is a foundational concept for understanding an element's chemical reactivity and position in the Periodic Table.
+Electrons are arranged in shells, and working out this configuration for the first 20 elements (Hydrogen to Calcium) and their simple ions is foundational for understanding an element's chemical reactivity and position in the Periodic Table.

 Revise this topic ›Isotopes and Mass Spectrometry